Doubts You Should Clarify About Buying Expensive Things Online

 On the 11th of May, I received my expensive package from Amazon (even though Amazon trolled me and said that I would be receiving the package on the 18th but that's not the point here).
-With the hard earned money (thank you guys, I appreciate it!
-I am ever so grateful!)
-I decided to buy something that I have been wanting for a while.
+But this reminded me "Is it risky buying something expensive online?".

 As well as that, I want to be able to see while I can draw (aka drawing on the screen).
 With the Wacom Intuos Manga, I was only able to draw while looking at the monitor.

 The problem was, there was one thing came over me when I wanted to buy a tablet.
 It was anxiety.
 I was anxious and afraid of using up nearly my whole bank account as well as being scammed.

 Last year, I bought a few cheap items and they came out ok but not good quality (isn't that the point of cheap items?) and this isn't the first time I've been scammed before.
 So when I received my tablet and looked through it with caution, it was the right

 (nervewracking) choice I'd make.
 Amazon, you earned yourself a tick!

-- Check the reviews first (and they MUST be from real customers)
+- Check the reviews first (and they MUST be from real customers).

-- Check if the HTTP is https (so you know its pretty legit stuff)
+- Check if the HTTP is https (so you know its pretty legit stuff).

-- Always read through the description
+- Always read through the description.

-- Copy and paste that product and do more deep research because you'll never know if that stuff is cheaper on another site or if they ain't the "real deal”
+- Copy and paste that product and do more deep research because you'll never know if that stuff is cheaper on another site or if they ain't the "real deal".

-- Be mindful of what you do need or what you don't need
+- Be mindful of what you do need or what you don't need.

-- Use payment systems like PayPal so when you get scammed, then PayPal will give you your money back as well as protect yourself from hackers going into your bank account
+- Use payment systems like PayPal so when you get scammed, then PayPal will give you your money back as well as protect yourself from hackers going into your bank account.

-- Ask a person you trust for their opinion (I asked my brother on this one since he knows more about techs)
+- Ask a person you trust for their opinion (I asked my brother on this one since he knows more about techs).